23rd - 26th November 2026

 As autumn moves into winter and the days grow shorter, something shifts.
 Nature begins to slow down, release what's no longer needed, and prepare for the colder months ahead.
 For men navigating these turbulent and uncertain times, this seasonal turning offers a powerful invitation: What do I need to let go of?
 What's calling me forward?
 What wants my attention that I haven't made space for?

 Preparing for the Dark is a retreat for men who sense that something needs to change, but aren't yet sure what.
 It's for those feeling the pull toward a different way of being - more authentic, more alive, more aligned with what truly matters.
-It's for men who recognize that to meet the challenges ahead, they need to forge a deeper relationship with themselves.
+It's for men who recognise that to meet the challenges ahead, they need to forge a deeper relationship with themselves.

 Led by Oliver Bettany and Alistair Mayor, experienced guides in men's work, psychotherapy and ecopsychology, this retreat creates space for exploring the inner territory that often gets ignored in the rush of daily life.
 Through immersive experiences in nature, you'll learn to listen to the wisdom that lives beneath your conscious thoughts - the intuition, the dreams, the quiet knowing that gets drowned out by busyness and noise.